abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 > The interesting collections, the collections that we want to talk about in the first place, are the collections that are the *source* and *target* of functions.

 This definition may seem a bit vague, but it is trivial when we look at how types are defined in computer programming.
-It is obvious, even when viewed through the lense of traditional imperative languages, that the definition of a type consists of the definitions of rules for constructing functions, and other types of morphisms.
+It is obvious, even when viewed through the lense of traditional imperative languages, that the definition of a type consists of the definitions of rules for constructing functions and more generally morphisms.

 ```
 class MyType<A> {